-EP REVIEW: Spyres on their debut EP, Dear Diary
+EP REVIEW: Dear Diary by Spyres

 Fuelled by bubbling angst and fuzzy guitars, Spyres are one of the best rock bands to come from Scotland in recent years.
 No, we're not exaggerating.
 The indie fast-risers have just dropped their debut EP, Dear Diary via LAB Records and it's a four-track collection of nostalgic strums and blazing alt-rock belters.